Ming-Hung Weng was selected from the 2019 Asia Dance Audition to join Stadttheater Bremerhaven.

 I remember really focusing on how to control my energy.

-Also, the weather in Germany was cold when we first practiced.
+Also, the weather in Germany was cold when we first practised.
 I almost caught a cold when we were rehearsing… haha…

 But during the next rehearsal, they changed it to warm water, and that's alright.
 Overall, it was an interesting experience.